Capricornucopia/DisInfoSec/index.md

 ## Call for Proposals (CFPs)

 People with infosec knowledge are welcome to submit a CFP to apply as a speaker during this event, as long as they identify as disabled.
-[Please use this form to submit your CFP.](https://docs.google.com/forms/d/e/1FAIpQLSdYeIJDFJGqu4GDErNm4I0tQlWC9G0tQqNbWoTji7Nru3T0bw/viewform?usp=sf_link) The deadline for CFPs is **Saturday, May 23rd, 2020 at 8pm EDT (Eastern Daylight Savings Time)** Kim Crawley will notify you by **Wednesday, May 27th, 2020** to inform you about whether or not your proposal was accepted.
-If your proposal is accepted, Kim will let you know how to prepare for your presentation.
+[Please use this form to submit your CFP.](https://docs.google.com/forms/d/e/1FAIpQLSdYeIJDFJGqu4GDErNm4I0tQlWC9G0tQqNbWoTji7Nru3T0bw/viewform?usp=sf_link)

+I have already approved a few excellent CFPs for DisInfoSec.
+I have extended to deadline for CFPs to **Wednesday, June 10th**, whether or not DisInfoSec is rescheduled.

 ## Am I disabled?